 Doctors use many tests to diagnose a tumor and find out if it is cancerous and, if so, if it has metastasized (spread).
 Some tests may also determine which treatments may be the most effective.
 For most types of tumors, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the cancer has metastasized.
+Imaging tests may be used to find out whether the cancer has spread.
+This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 In addition to a physical examination, the following tests may be used to diagnose GIST or determine the best treatment: